PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 If you only work with one manufacturer, you probably don’t need the organization PIM provides.

-1. Standardizing information entered with different systems requires more and more work to coordinate
+- Standardizing information entered with different systems requires more and more work to coordinate

-To a certain degree you can mitigate some of these difficulties in Excel.
-But if you don’t know how to build, maintain, and feed standardized information into macros, managing more and more manufacturers will only require more time and effort.
+- Some manufacturers will inevitably be worse at supplying you with error-free information.
+You can mitigate some of these difficulties in Excel to a certain degree.
+But if you don’t know how to build, maintain, and feed standardized information into macros, managing more manufacturers will only require more time and effort.

 So, if you only work with a single manufacturer to sell on one platform and your product pages or catalogs don’t need much updating, you probably don’t need a PIM.